Progress toward your career goals with our co-operative education model - 2022/2023

 Students choose an area of concentration from one of the following areas: Culinary, Photography, Recreation and Leisure, Early Childhood Education and Office Administration.
 Students take 11 courses in a selected area of concentration as well as 6 core CICE seminar courses, and 3 field placements distributed throughout their two academic years.
 Upon completion of the program, a student receives an Ontario College Certificate in CICE from Fanshawe College.
 They will have field experience in an area of interest that may assist them in locating employment in that vocational field upon graduating.

 A team of Learning Facilitators provide students with in-class assistance and weekly tutoring outside the classroom.
 Learning Facilitators are responsible for designing and implementing any modifications or accommodations in course work that students may need based on their individual strengths.
 Examples of modifications include changing the level of learning by adjusting the course learning outcomes and tailoring assignments and tests to meet individual needs.
 Accommodations depend on the student's abilities and generally include note taking, scribing, extended test times and other related supports both inside and outside the classroom.
 A Field Placement Coordinator will work with students to locate and develop work placements that are best suited for a student's strengths and goals.The CICE program offers students with learning challenges the opportunity to complete a college program that is modified to fit their individual academic abilities and field placements that will showcase their skills and knowledge in their chosen field for potential employment.

 Students starting in the September 2019 class can select from the following areas of concentration:

 The graduate has reliably demonstrated the ability to:

-3. develop and use effective communication and mathematical skills with peers, instructors, co-workers, supervisors, colleagues and where appropriate, customers and/or clients.
+- Develop and use effective communication skills with peers, instructors, co-workers, supervisors, colleagues and where appropriate, customers and/or clients;

-6. interact confidently, independently, and positively with others both inside and outside the college community.
+- Interact confidently, positively and with increased independence with others both inside and outside the college community;